telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

 3. Add the **MATCH** condition (e.g., https://www.example.com)

 4. Add the **ACTION** rule.
-In this case choose **Return manually crafted response** from the dropdown and enter the content as shown below.
+In this case, choose **Return manually crafted response** from the dropdown and enter the content, as shown below.

     ```JSON
     HTTP/1.1 502 Unreachable Server